russwyte/Buffalo-3-3SE-on-board-firmware/README.md

 # Buffalo-3SE-on-board-firmware

-On-Board Firmware for the Buffalo 3-SE DAC
+On-Board Firmware for the Twisted Pear Audio - Buffalo 3-SE DAC

 This firmware depends on the watch dog timer always being on and the brownout detection being enabled (at 2.7V).